 Another milk-drinking strategy is to drink milk close to bedtime as well so you have a protein source throughout the night on top of what is hopefully your bedtime snack.

-It is very crucial, hardgainer or not, to take a substantial protein source before bed as a supply for your body to use throughout the night since for (hopefully) eight hours that you will have no means of food or drink to help you repair from your workout.
+It is very crucial, hardgainer or not, to take a substantial protein source before bed as a supply for your body to use throughout the night.
+For (hopefully) eight hours, you will have no means of food or drink to help you repair from your workout.

-If a person is getting the sleep that they should, (eight hours) then one should know that it would not be ideal to go that long without food if your primary goal is to gain weight.
-The protein found in milk is called casein protein which is slow to absorb and will therefore last longer within the body.
+If a person is getting the sleep that they should, then one should know that it would not be ideal to go that long without food if your primary goal is to gain weight.
+The protein found in milk is called casein protein, which is slow to absorb and will therefore last longer within the body.

-As a hardgainer you never want your body to be starving for protein, it should be like a machine always running on protein as its fuel and an excellent way to help overcome this problem throughout the night is drinking milk before going to bed.
+As a hardgainer you never want your body to be starving for protein; it should be like a machine always running on protein as its fuel.
+An excellent way to help overcome this problem throughout the night is drinking milk before going to bed.